genderquery/averylarsen.com/posts/pwnable-bof.md

 Breakpoint 1 at 0x56555654
 ```

-Let run it.
-We know the buffer expects 32 bytes, so lets give it some sentinel
+Let's run it.
+We know the buffer expects 32 bytes, so let's give it some
-values to find them on the stack.
+sentinel values to find them on the stack.
 ```
 (gdb) run
 overflow me :